 Glasgow Connected Arts Network CiC (Glasgow CAN) is the cultural hub for the advancement of Participatory Arts in the City.

-Funded by Glasgow City Council, GCAN is invested in encouraging and maintaining public engagement, awareness and understanding of participatory arts in Glasgow.
-We facilitate skills and resource sharing, and the exchange of ideas, offering our members access to invaluable training opportunties.
+Glasgow CAN CiC is invested in encouraging and maintaining public engagement, awareness and understanding of Participatory Arts in Glasgow.
+We facilitate skills and resource sharing, and the exchange of ideas, offering our Members and the wider community access to invaluable training, partnership and networking opportunities.

 Our membership consists of over 400 individual Creative Practitioners and Arts Organisations working in the Participatory Arts sector in Glasgow.

 Our members improve community cohesion, break down barriers to access and instill positive social change through providing or programming Participatory Arts activities to communities in greater Glasgow.

 “I I love what I do.
 I love sharing my experiences and skills with the next generation and anyone who has an expressive interest in the arts in general.
 I strongly believe that the creative arts play an imperative role in the holistic well being of our society as a whole; whether you are a new born or 100 yrs old.”

 Isabelle Joss is a freelance actor, creative collaborator and drama facilitator.
 She has performed and created shows for children, most recently with Catherine Wheels Theatre Co and the Tron Theatre.
 She is currently working as a freelance outdoor drama facilitator with ‘WHAT HAPPEN’S NOW’ at the Play Barn in Pollock Park, Glasgow.

 The Bold Collective